bobleesj/github-pages-with-docker/_posts/2024-03-03-python-test-cheatsheet.md

 ---

 ## Note
-I am currently using this post as a cheatshet for my development.
+I am currently using this post as a cheatsheet for my development.
 In the future, I will turn this into a tutorial.
+This current document is updated constantly and is not meant to be used as a tutorial but rather a "cheatsheet".

 ## Test types